CarolineDelva/ETL-Team-Project/README.md

 - Created a dataframe
 - To get rid of empty columns, selected the desired columns by making a copy of the dataframe and calling the columns
 - Used lower case titles in order to match the Postgres tables by using a .rename function
--Set ‘rank’ as an index to remove Pandas automatic index to avoid Postgres index conflict
+- Set ‘rank’ as an index to remove Pandas automatic index to avoid Postgres index conflict
 - To turn the ‘count’ column into integers, used str.replace to get rid of commas within the numerical values
 - Used a pd.numeric function to turn the ‘count’ column  strings into integers
 - Used .loc function to locate duplicate values in the rank column  such a  rank 68 -Repeated the same exercise for all of UK girls dataset except rank 88 was listed twice

 ##### Cleaning US Girls & Boys DataSets
--Imported data sets as CSV
+- Imported datasets as CSVs
 - Created a dataframe
--Dropped any blank cells using dropna
+- Dropped any blank cells using dropna
 - Used lower case titles in order to match the Postgres tables by using a .rename function.
--Set ‘rank’ as an index to remove Pandas automatic index to avoid Postgres index conflict -Repeated the same exercise for all US girls data sets
+- Set ‘rank’ as an index to remove Pandas automatic index to avoid Postgres index conflict
+- Repeated the same exercise for all US girls data sets

 ### LOAD:

-We chose to use Postgres as it is a relational database and given our data was in tables consisting of rows & columns, it was the best way to handle the data.
+Postgres was used as it is a relational database and given our data was in tables consisting of rows & columns, it was the best way to handle the data.